pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 You may find the [installation checklist](checklist.md) a useful companion to this document.

 [//]: # (If you are interested in a complete training package, please see the [complete training PDF]&#40;https://github.com/gravwell/training/releases/download/v5.0.1/Gravwell_Training_5.0.1.pdf&#41;.
 The Gravwell training PDF is the complete training manual which is paired with labs and exercises.
-The exercises are built from the open source [Gravwell Training]&#40;https://github.com/gravwell/training&#41; repository.)
+The exercises are built from the open source [DatalaiQ Training]&#40;https://github.com/gravwell/training&#41; repository.)

 [//]: # (Note: Community Edition users will need to obtain their own license from [https://www.gravwell.io/download]&#40;https://www.gravwell.io/download&#41; before beginning installation.
 Paid users should already have received a license file via email.)